How PPI Claims Calculators Work

 A PPI claims calculator enables you to estimate how much you could be owed from a successful PPI claim.

-In 2015, the average PPI payout was over £2500.
-Many people are eager to know how much they could be due from a PPI claim.
+Latest statistics from the FCA reveal that the average PPI claim amount is £1,700. people are eager to know how much they could be due from a PPI claim.
 A PPI claims calculator enables people to have an estimate of how much they could receive if their claim is upheld by the bank.

 The exact amount that a consumer is owed can take a long time to calculate, as the intricacies of each credit card, mortgage and loan are different.
 However, based on a few basic facts, an effective PPI claims calculator is able to use some figures to predict a possible outcome.